Mosesomo/Mosesomo/README.md

 - 👋 Hi, I’m @Mosesomondi
 - 👀 I really love coding and solve world`s problems with it
-- 🌱 I’m currently learning information and technology at Zetech University and also doing software engineering at Alx @holberton School
+- 🌱 Currently learning information and technology at Zetech University and also doing Fullstack software engineering at Alx @holberton School
 - 💞️ I’m looking forward to collaborate on  fullstack software development specializing on Backend engineering
 - 📫 You can reach out to me through email: moseswamboga4@gmail.com and also linkedin https://www.linkedin.com/in/moses-wamboga-698a88252/